dk1242/dk1242.github.io/_posts/2025-06-15-Image Based Lighting-2-SpecularIBL.md

     return brdfLUTTexture;
 }
 ```
-It should produce a new texture like this.
+It should produce a new texture like following image.

 <!-- ![](/assets/images/brdf.png) -->
 <div style="text-align: center;">